 I haven’t yet paid the balance for my holiday.
 Can I pay later while I wait and see what happens?

-We ask you to make the balance payment for your holiday at least 10 weeks before your holiday start date.
-After 10 weeks our usual cancellation charges apply (including the full cost of any flights we have booked on your behalf).
+In light of the ongoing situation regarding COVID-19, we have delayed the date on which your balance payment is due to 6 weeks before your holiday start date (instead of the usual 10 weeks).
+After 6 weeks our usual cancellation charges apply (including the full cost of any flights we have booked on your behalf).

 Will I be covered by my travel insurance if I decide to cancel?